-Will the Commission on Collegiate Nursing Education (CCNE) require the new Essentials and, if so, when?
+Will the Commission on Collegiate Nursing Education (CCNE) require AACN's 2021 Essentials and, if so, when?
 (Response From CCNE)

-- CCNE is governed by a Board of Commissioners, which has the authority to approve CCNE policies, procedures, and standards.
-CCNE, which is the autonomous accrediting arm of AACN, will be responsible for determining whether to require the document in the accreditation process. - The CCNE Standards for Accreditation of Baccalaureate and Graduate Nursing Programs (2018), which went into effect on January 1, 2019, requires programs to incorporate AACN's The Essentials of Baccalaureate Education for Professional Nursing Practice (2008), The Essentials of Master's Education in Nursing (2011), and The Essentials of Doctoral Education for Advanced Nursing Practice (2006). - CCNE reviews and considers revisions to its accreditation standards every five years or sooner, if needed.
-The next regular review of the accreditation standards is expected to occur during 2022-2023.
-Whenever the CCNE Board approves a new set of accreditation standards, CCNE's practice has been that the document will go into effect several months later.
-For example, if CCNE revises the accreditation standards in Summer 2023, it is likely that the revised standards would go into effect January 1, 2024.
+- CCNE is governed by the CCNE Board of Commissioners, which has the authority to approve CCNE policies, procedures, and standards.
+As the autonomous accrediting arm of AACN, CCNE is responsible for determining whether to require programs to incorporate professional nursing standards and guidelines in the accreditation process. - The CCNE Standards for Accreditation of Baccalaureate and Graduate Nursing Programs (2018), which went into effect on January 1, 2019, requires programs to incorporate AACN's The Essentials of Baccalaureate Education for Professional Nursing Practice (2008), The Essentials of Master's Education in Nursing (2011), and The Essentials of Doctoral Education for Advanced Nursing Practice (2006). - CCNE reviews and considers revisions to its accreditation standards every five years or sooner, if needed.
+CCNE's regularly scheduled 2022-2023 standards revision process is now underway.
+CCNE announced the launch of the standards revision process and the appointment of the Standards Committee in August 2022. - CCNE issued a Call for Comments on the 2018 accreditation standards with feedback due by December 7, 2022.
+CCNE hosted forums on the accreditation standards revision process, including sessions at the AACN Academic Nursing Leadership Conference in October 2022, the AACN Transform conference in December 2022, and the AACN Doctoral Education Conference in January 2023,